Contents

 vim.opt.rtp:prepend(lazypath)

-That last line tells lazy.nvim to read every file under lua/plugins/, so you can split your config into one small file per concern rather than one thousand-line monster.
-Open Neovim, lazy.nvim installs itself and everything you’ve specified, and :Lazy gives you a tidy dashboard to manage it all.
+Two details worth knowing.
+Setting mapleader before plugins load matters, because plugins bind their keymaps relative to whatever the leader is at load time — set it late and half your shortcuts land on the wrong key.
+And vim.uv is the current name for the libuv bindings; the old vim.loop still works but is deprecated and throwing warnings, so use vim.uv in anything you write today.
+That last setup("plugins") line tells lazy.nvim to read every file under lua/plugins/, so you can split your config into one small file per concern rather than one monster.
+Launch Neovim, lazy.nvim installs itself and everything you’ve specified, and :Lazy gives you a tidy dashboard to manage, update, and profile it all.

-Two short plugin specs get you the bulk of a modern editing experience.
+Two short specs get you the bulk of a modern editing experience.
 Treesitter first:

 -- lua/plugins/treesitter.lua